-The most widespread source of music piracy is peer-to-peer (P2P) activity with ARES, Gnutella and BitTorrent dominating, as well as "linked" piracy on blogs and forum sites.
+The most widespread source of music piracy is P2P activity with ARES, Gnutella and BitTorrent dominating, as well as "linked" piracy on blogs and forum sites.
 Blogspot, a Google service, has been widely used to provide these links.
-Studies in 2011 and 2012 of illegal downloading activity in Mexico by the Coalition for Legal Access to Culture (CLAC), conducted by IPSOS, found that Internet piracy rates for audiovisual content were very high, and rising.
-Independent film producers (IFTA members) are especially concerned about Internet piracy because of its harm to legitimate online distribution platforms and services that provide the revenue for financing the development of new creative works worldwide.
-BSA | The Software Alliance (BSA) reports that downloading software via illegal websites, P2P platforms and online auction sites is growing, with a rise in the market for illegal passwords, codes and key generators.
-The Entertainment Software Association (ESA) reports that in 2013, Mexico ranked 14th in the world for a second consecutive year in terms of the number of connections by peers participating in unauthorized file-sharing of select ESA-member titles on public P2P networks.
-Notably, Mexico ranked 28th in 2011.
+The independent sector of the film and television industry (IFTA) is especially concerned about Internet piracy because of its harm to legitimate online distribution platforms and services that provide the revenue for financing the development of new creative works worldwide.
+The Entertainment Software Association (ESA) reports that in 2014, Mexico ranked 17th in the world in terms of the number of connections by peers participating in unauthorized file-sharing of select ESA-member titles on public P2P networks.
+Basic legal reforms and significantly improved enforcement are needed to address these forms of piracy in Mexico.